Requirements and Supported Browsers

 Cause:

-• The sync-xhr feature is blocked by the Permissions-Policy header.
+• The sync-xhr feature is denied by the Permissions-Policy header.